 BSc in Biochemistry, Master’s in Biomedical Research, Doctorate in Clinical Chemistry

 Imperial College London

-In my opinion being a scientist is about discovering something new and sharing it with the world.
+Favourite thing to do in science In my opinion being a scientist is about discovering something new and sharing it with the world.
 It is also very exciting to attempt an experiment that hasn’t ever been done before, even if it fails!

 My dream of becoming a scientist came to life after studying biology and chemistry at high school.
 My early studies at university were primarily focused on biochemistry (how the cells in our bodies work) and then i did a doctorate degree in clinical chemistry and toxicology.